List of International League champions: Governors' Cup era (1933–2020)

 The IL utilized a divisional alignment for the first time in 1963.
 The first-place teams from each division, North and South, met in the first round, as did the second-place teams, with the winners meeting in the finals.
 The circuit reverted to having no divisions in 1964 but returned to the same playoff format with North and South Divisions for 1973 and 1974.

 From 1988 to 1991, the International League held an interleague partnership with the American Association, called the Triple-A Alliance, in which they played an interlocking schedule, and the leagues' champions met in the Triple-A Classic.
 During this period, the IL was divided into East and West Divisions, and the division winners faced off in a best-of-five series to determine champions.
 After the dissolution of the Triple-A Alliance following the 1991 season, the International League maintained this divisional alignment but returned to having a semifinal round wherein the top two teams in each division played each other to qualify for the Governors' Cup finals.

 The league was split into three divisions, North, South, and West, from 1998 to 2020.
-Under this arrangement, the three division winners and a wild card team (the team with the best second-place record) qualified for the playoffs.
+Under this arrangement, the three division winners and a wild card team, the team with the best second-place record, qualified for the playoffs.
 The best-of-five semifinals pitted the North Division winner against the wild card team, and the South and West Division winners against each other.
 The winners then played in a best-of-five round to determine the champion.
 The last team to win the championship this way was the Columbus Clippers, who won the last Governors' Cup in 2019.
 The 2020 season was canceled due to the COVID-19 pandemic.

 Current era (2021–present)

 The International League ceased operations before the 2021 season in conjunction with Major League Baseball's (MLB) reorganization of Minor League Baseball.
 In place of the International League, MLB created the Triple-A East, a circuit divided into three divisions, Northeast, Midwest, and Southeast.
 Prior to the 2022 season, MLB renamed the Triple-A East the International League, and it carried on the history of the IL prior to reorganization.
 Rather than hold playoffs for its championship, the Triple-A East's 2021 title was awarded to the team with the best regular-season record.
 The Durham Bulls won this championship by four-and-a-half games ahead of the Buffalo Bisons.

-Along with these changes, all references to the Governors' Cup as the championship of the International League were discontinued, and a different trophy was awarded in 2021.
+Along with these changes, all references to the Governors' Cup as the championship of the International League were discontinued and a different trophy was awarded.
 In 2022, the league was reorganized in East and West Divisions.
-Under this alignment, the winners of each division meet in a single game to determine the league champion.
+Under this alignment, the winners of each division met in a single game to determine the league champion.

+Beginning in 2023, the regular-season was split into two halves, and the winners of each half meet in a best-of-three series for the league championship.